PLATFORM

 - Receive the manifest — on completion you get a CSV that maps every source item ID to its destination PDF path so legal / compliance can audit the conversion

 The other migration tools on the market are all built around file-and-folder copy.
 InfoPath isn’t a file format problem — the XML is small and easy to copy.
 The challenge is rendering: you need to know the InfoPath schema (XSN template) to label the fields correctly, and you need a PDF renderer that produces readable output.
-MigrationFox is the only tool we know of that ships this as a built-in feature; teams have historically solved it with $40k+ consulting engagements or custom PowerShell that produces unreadable text dumps.
+MigrationFox is the only tool we know of that ships this as a built-in feature; teams have historically solved it with CA$40k+ consulting engagements or custom PowerShell that produces unreadable text dumps.

 Pricing

-- $0.15 per form on the Pay-As-You-Go plan
+- CA$0.15 per submission on the Pay-As-You-Go plan

-- $0.10 per form for Enterprise volume (10,000+ forms in a single project)
+- CA$0.10 per submission for Enterprise volume (10,000+ submissions in a single project)

-There is no free tier for InfoPath Archive — the cost reflects the rendering engine + per-form QA we run on every conversion.
+There is no free tier for InfoPath Archive — the cost reflects the rendering engine + per-submission QA we run on every conversion.
 For a tenant with thousands of forms across multiple libraries, talk to us — hello@migrationfox.com — and we’ll scope a fixed-price engagement to run the conversion ahead of the deadline.

 Related Reading